dhenwood/Dynamic-Wallpaper/README.md

 To stop the Dynamic Wallpaper, you can perform the following xapi command ```xcommand WebEngine DeleteStorage ```

 ### Option 3 (customized videos)
-Download the obtp.html file and run it on a web server.
-Ensure the video files you wish to use are available.
+Download the obtp.html and time.html file and run it on a web server.
+Ensure the video files you wish to use are available and are installed in the /video folder.
 You will still need to perform Option 2 above to have the video device launch the web page, but with your own web servers address.